- In 2020, CMS developed two codes for principal care management, G2064 and G2065. These are replaced in 2022 by four CPT® codes

-CMS developed these PCM codes to provide care management services for patients with a single high-risk disease or complex condition.
+CPT® defines these services as care management services for patients with a single high-risk disease or complex condition.
 The existing chronic care management (CCM) codes require that a patient has two or more chronic conditions.
-The qualifying condition for reporting PCM codes would be a patient with one serious chronic condition, typically expected to last between 3 months and a year, or until the death of the patient that may have led to a recent hospitalization, and/or place the patient at significant risk of death, acute exacerbation/decompensation, or functional decline.
+The qualifying condition for reporting PCM codes would be a patient with one serious chronic condition, typically expected to last at least three months, and includes “establishing, implementing, revising, or monitoring a care plan specific to that single disease.”
+Page 67, CPT® 2022.

 Login to read the rest of this article